 The Los Angeles Police Department estimated that the march drew 500,000, but organizers said the number was higher, according to the Los Angeles Times.
 Trains and buses, packed to the walls, had to bypass crowds of people trying to get to the march in the morning.
 People reported on social media that Uber rides to Pershing Square from some parts of the city were estimated to cost more than $150, given the outsized demand.

 Organizers said the massive event was not meant to be “anti-Trump” or even a protest.
-“It really surpassed the election,” said Dove Rain, an energy healer who got involved in organizing the L.A. march days after Hillary Clinton lost the election.
+“It really surpassed the election,” said Dove Rose, an energy healer who got involved in organizing the L.A. march days after Hillary Clinton lost the election.
 “It is a peaceful movement showing that we have each others’ backs.”

 As the collective consciousness of liberal California has gone through stages of shock and anger, those emotions have galvanized into a determination to do something among many groups dedicated to leftist causes.
 Though what that “something” might be in the long term remains unclear, the march provided a goal for them to focus on as the first days of Donald Trump’s presidency grew near.

 “In a time when we are all wondering what we can do, we can do this,” said Deena Katz, one of the producers of the event.
-“We became so charged by the positivity of creating the march,” said Rain, “that it healed a lot of people’s pain.”
+“We became so charged by the positivity of creating the march,” said Rose, “that it healed a lot of people’s pain.”
 The pain will still evident in seas of signs.
 “My rights aren’t up for grabs, and neither am I,” said one of many referencing controversial statements made by Trump in a leaked Access Hollywood tape.